supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 1: Create the Azure Backup resources

 Azure Backup and Azure Site Recovery are implemented using the same Azure resource type, the Recovery Services Vault.
-However, for Azure Backup the vault must be deployed to the same region as the resources being protected, in this case the primary site in Central US.
+However, for Azure Backup the vault must be deployed to the same region as the resources being protected, in this case the primary site.
 In contrast, for Azure Site Recovery the vault was deployed to the secondary region.
 In this task, you will create the vault in the primary region for use by Azure Backup.

 1. From the Azure portal, select **+Create a resource**, then search for and select **Backup and Site Recovery** then select **Create**.